maartenbreddels/ipywebrtc/docs/source/index.rst

 Welcome to IPyWebRTC's documentation!
 =====================================

-IPyWebRTC exposes the WebRTC and MediaStream Browser-API as IPython widgets in the Jupyter notebook.
+IPyWebRTC gives you WebRTC IPython widgets in the Jupyter notebook.

-The currently supported MediaStream (subclasses) are:
-   * :class:`VideoStream`: A video file/data as media stream. [example](VideoStream.ipynb)
-   * :class:`CameraStream`: Webcam/camera as media stream.
-   * :class:`ImageStream`: An image as a static stream.
-   * :class:`WidgetStream`: Arbitrary DOMWidget as stream.

-A MediaStream can be used with:
-   * :class:`MediaRecorder`: To record a movie
-   * :class:`MediaImageRecorder`: To create images/snapshots.
-   * :class:`WebRTCRoom` (or rather :class:`WebRTCRoomMqtt`): To stream a media stream to a (set of) peers.

 Making a stream out of a video `ipyvolume.mp4 <ipyvolume.mp4>`_ (can be a same origin file for firefox only)